department-of-veterans-affairs/vagov-content/pages/pension/index.md

         You can also see certain survivor benefits.
       external: false
     - url: "/change-address/"
-      label: Change Your Address on File With VA
+      label: Change Your Address on File with VA
       description: Find out how to change your address and other contact information in your VA.gov profile.
 This will update your information across several VA benefits and services.
       external: false
     - url: "/change-direct-deposit-and-contact-information/"